clewisdavis/The-Joy-of-React/course-notes.md

 - As a result, *no DOM mutation* happens at all.

 - When we talk about 're-rendering', we are saying to check it anything's changed.
-- 💡 If we spot a difference between snapshots, React will need to update the DOM, but it will be a pricisely-targeted minimal change. 💡
+- 💡 If we spot a difference between snapshots, React will need to update the DOM, but it will be a precisely-targeted minimal change. 💡

-- When React deos cahnge a part of the DOM, teh browser will need to re-paint.
+- When React does change a part of the DOM, teh browser will need to re-paint.
 A re-paint is when the pixels on the screen are re-drawn because a part of the DOM was mutated.

 - This is done natively by the browser when teh DOM is edited with JS, whether by React, Angular, jQuery, vanilla JS, etc.

-To Summerize: 🚀 React Re-Rendering
+To Summarize: 🚀 React Re-Rendering

 - A **re-render** is a React process where we figure out what needs to change, AKA reconciliation, to spot the difference between snapshots.

-- If somethign has changed betweent eh two snapshots, React will "commit" those changes by deiting the DOM, so that it matches the latest snapshot.
+- If something has changed between eh two snapshots, React will "commit" those changes by deleting the DOM, so that it matches the latest snapshot.

 - Whenever a SOM node is edited, the browser will re-paint, re-drawing the relevant pixel so that the user sees the correct UI.

 - **No all re-renders require re-paints!** If nothing has changed between snapshots, React won't edit any DOM nodes, and nothing will be re-painted.

-- 👀 The critical thing to understand si taht when we talk about re-rendering, we are not sayign that we should throw away the current UI and re-biuld everythign from scratch.
+- 👀 The critical thing to understand si that when we talk about re-rendering, we are not saying that we should throw away the current UI and re-build everything from scratch.

 - React ties to keep the re-painting to a minimum, because re-painting is slow.
-Instead of generating a bunch of new DOM notes from scratch (lots of painting), it figures out what's changed between snapshots and make the requried tweaks with surgical precision.
+Instead of generating a bunch of new DOM notes from scratch (lots of painting), it figures out what's changed between snapshots and make the required tweaks with surgical precision.

 - For more in-depth; see react docs [Render and Commit](https://react.dev/learn/render-and-commit)

 #### Asynchronous Updates

-- Consider the following code: What value woud you expect to see in the developer console when the user clicks the button for the first time?
+- Consider the following code: What value would you expect to see in the developer console when the user clicks the button for the first time?

 ```JAVASCRIPT
 function App() {